tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-The price and trading volume of our Common Stock may be volatile, and stockholders could lose all or part of their investment in us.
+The price and trading volume of our Common Stock may be volatile, and stockholders could lose all or part of their investment in our Company.

 The trading volume and market price of our Common Stock may be volatile.
 This volatility could negatively impact our ability to raise additional capital or utilize equity as consideration in any acquisition transactions we may seek to pursue, and could make it more difficult for existing stockholders to sell their shares of our Common Stock at a price they consider acceptable or at all.
-This volatility is caused by a variety of factors, including, among the other risks described in this report: - our liquidity and ability to obtain additional capital, including the market's reaction to any capital-raising transaction we may pursue;- declining working capital to fund operations, or other signs of financial uncertainty;- any negative decisions by the FDA or comparable regulatory bodies outside the United States regarding our products and product candidates;- market assessments of any strategic transaction or collaboration arrangement we may pursue;- sales of substantial amounts of our Common Stock, or the perception that substantial amounts of our Common Stock may be sold, by stockholders in the public market;- changes in earnings estimated by securities analysts or our ability to meet those estimates;- issuance of new or updated research or reports by securities analysts or changed recommendations for our Common Stock; and - significant advances made by competitors that adversely affect our competitive position.
+This volatility is caused by a variety of factors, including, among the other risks described in this 2025 Form 10-K: - our ability to successfully execute our plan to deleverage our business or otherwise reduce our debt level;- our liquidity and ability to obtain additional capital, including the market's reaction to any capital-raising transaction we may pursue;- declining working capital to fund operations, or other signs of financial uncertainty;- any negative decisions by the FDA or comparable regulatory bodies outside the United States regarding our products and product candidates;- market assessments of any strategic transaction or collaboration arrangement we may pursue;- sales of substantial amounts of our Common Stock, or the perception that substantial amounts of our Common Stock may be sold, by stockholders in the public market;- changes in earnings estimated by securities analysts or our ability to meet those estimates;- issuance of new or updated research or reports by securities analysts or changed recommendations for our Common Stock; and - significant advances made by competitors that adversely affect our competitive position.
+Volatility in, or lack of performance of, our Common Stock price may also affect our ability to attract and retain key employees.
+Many of our key employees are, or will soon be, vested in a substantial number of shares of Common Stock or stock options.
+Employees may be more likely to terminate their employment with us if the shares they own or the shares underlying their vested options have significantly not appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options, or, conversely, if the exercise prices of the options that they hold are significantly above the trading price of our Common Stock.
 In addition, the stock market in general, and the market for stock of companies in the life sciences and pharmaceutical industries in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of comparable companies.
 In the past, following periods of volatility in the overall market and the market price of a particular Company's securities, securities class action litigation has often been instituted against a company.
 This type of litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.

 Share Price & Shareholder Rights - Risk 2